cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 both `x` and `y` are local variables, not accessible outside the function `foo`.

+In compiled code, names of these variables are appended to a unique function prefix.
+Recognizing names of local variables in compiled code might be a bit cumbersome.

 # Global variables

 Global variables are common to all user functions and the main program body.
-Use names that don't contain any lowercase letters, such as `MAIN` or `_9` (this is not a good name for a variable, btw.), to create global variables.
+Use names that don't contain any lowercase letters, such as `MAIN` or `_9` (this is actually not a particularly good name for a variable), to create global variables.
 Variables whose name contains at least one lowercase letter are local.
 For example, the following code

 ```
 def foo(x)